getnikola/nikola/docs/manual.rst

       Defaults to a random name composed by ``'post_list_' + uuid.uuid4().hex``.

-The post list directive uses the ``post_list_directive.tmpl`` template file (or another one, if you use the ``template`` option) to generate the list's HTML.
+The post list directive uses the ``post_list_directive.tmpl`` template file (or another one, if you use the ``template`` option) to generate the list’s HTML.
 By default, this is an unordered list with dates and clickable post titles.
-See the template file in Nikola's base theme for an example of how this works.
+See the template file in Nikola’s base theme for an example of how this works.

 The list may fail to update in some cases, please run ``nikola build -a`` with the appropriate path if this happens.